gunakkoc/HiPeristaltic/README.md

 ### Method 2: Manual/custom installation

-The typical installation steps are outlined here for Raspberry Pi.
+The typical installation steps are outlined in detail here for Raspberry Pi.
+For your own application, a change to username-dependent paths might be required.
+E.g., `/home/hte/` to ` /home/someusername`.

+The `raspi-config` commands are also Rasberry Pi specific.

 #### Setup Communication